- Deferment of Tuition/Fees Payment

 Please review your account on a regular basis and pay all remaining charges once your financial aid has been refunded.
 Go to student center and under "finances" tab, select "account inquiry" or visit Frequently Asked Questions (FAQ) to get information on how to access student account.
-Contact the Bursar's Office at email@example.com or 415-338 3925 if you have questions.
+Contact the Bursar's Office by submitting a service ticket or calling (415) 338-1281 if you have questions.

 Federal regulations require a school to determine whether a student who has received federal student aid completed the term of enrollment.
 If a student withdraws from all courses within a term the student is considered to have officially withdrawn.
 If a federal aid recipient receives all non-passing grades, the student is considered to have unofficially withdrawn.
 After the 60 percent point of a term, the student has earned 100 percent of the federal aid.